ZanzyTHEbar/PermaCulture-Plans/gardenplans.md

 - Build garden paths with compost and wood chips in year 1 and 2.
   - Transition to flag stone paths in year 3 in certain areas.
 - Fruit Tree Guild
+  - > [!NOTE]\
-  - > **Note**: Fruit tree guilds are the ideal way to plant fruiting tree species.
-A guild is a group of plants that are grown together to support each other.
+    > Fruit tree guilds are the ideal way to plant fruiting tree species.
+A guild is a group of plants that are grown together to support each other.\
-  - > Plant guild species around the fruit tree.
+    > Plant guild species around the fruit tree.\
-  - > Use fresh copy of base-map to ideate.
   - Pollinator Attractor
   - Pest Detractor
   - Biomass Accumulator
   - Nitrogen Fixer
   - Fruit Tree
 - Consortium
+  - > [!NOTE]\
-  - > **Note**: A consortium is a group of plants that are grown together to support each other.
+    > A consortium is a group of plants that are grown together to support each other.\
-  - > Goal is to maximize the area you plant, for continuous yields.
+    > Goal is to maximize the area you plant, for continuous yields.
   - One planting event to minimize soil disturbance.
   - Favours long-term species.
   - Plant species that have different lifecycle times, to maximize the area you plant.
   - Consortiums should be specific to the ecological niche (micro-climate) they are planted in.
   - Example Consortium
+    - > [!NOTE]\
-    - > **Note**: This is an example of a consortium, not a guild, though a lot of the same principles apply.
+      > This is an example of a consortium, not a guild, though a lot of the same principles apply.
     - Jujube (chinese date) - main crop (fruit) (live for 100+ years)
     - Calendula - chop and drop and pollinator attractor (flowers for tea, salves) (live for 1 year)
     - Artichoke - biomass accumulator (flower for food) (live for 5+ years)